Training Vision-Language Transformers from Captions: Related Work

 \section{Related Work}

 \paragraph{Vision-Language Modeling.} Based on how they encode images, most existing works on vision-language modeling fall into three categories.
-The first category~\cite{lu2019vilbert,tan2019lxmert,li2019visualbert,su2019vl,chen2020uniter,li2020oscar,zhang2021vinvl,li2020unimo,qi2020imagebert} focuses on using pre-trained object detectors to extract region-level visual features (e.g.,by Faster R-CNN~\cite{ren2015faster}).
-In particular, OSCAR~\cite{li2020oscar} and VinVL~\cite{zhang2021vinvl} further boost the performance by feeding additional image tags into the transformer model.
+The first category~\citep{lu2019vilbert,tan2019lxmert,li2019visualbert,su2019vl,chen2020uniter,li2020oscar,zhang2021vinvl,li2020unimo,qi2020imagebert} focuses on using pre-trained object detectors to extract region-level visual features (e.g., by Faster R-CNN~\citep{ren2015faster}).
+In particular, OSCAR~\citep{li2020oscar} and VinVL~\citep{zhang2021vinvl} further boost the performance by feeding additional image tags into the transformer model.
 However, extracting region-level features requires pretrained object detectors with high-resolution inputs that can be time-consuming.
-To tackle these two issues, the second category~\cite{huang2020pixel,huang2021seeing,jia2021scaling} proposes to encode images by using grid features from convolutional neural networks.
-SOHO~\cite{huang2021seeing} first discretize the grid features by a learnable vision dictionary, and feed the discretized features to their cross-modal module.
-The third category~\cite{dou2021meter,xue2021probing,li2021align,radford2021learning} uses a Vision Transformer (ViT)~\cite{dosovitskiy2020image} as the image encoder and design different objective functions for vision-language pretraining.
-To minimize the computation overhead, ViLT~\cite{kim2021vilt} adopts a linear projection layer to encode images, but lags behind the state-of-the-art performance.
-In our work, we follow ViLT by using a linear projection layer to encode images that is different from previous work with complex ResNe(X)t or object detectors.
-We investigate how to pretrain a ViT-based model in an end-to-end manner that closes the performance gap while maintaining fast inference speed.
+To tackle these two issues, the second category~\citep{huang2020pixel,huang2021seeing,jia2021scaling} proposes to encode images by using grid features from convolutional neural networks.
+SOHO~\citep{huang2021seeing} discretizes the grid features by a learnable vision dictionary, and feeds the discretized features to their cross-modal module.
+The third category~\citep{dou2021meter,xue2021probing,li2021align,radford2021learning} uses a Vision Transformer (ViT)~\citep{dosovitskiy2020image} as the image encoder and designs different objective functions for vision-language pretraining.
+The most similar to our work is ViLT~\citep{kim2021vilt}.
+ViLT does not use pretrained object detectors or extra visual embedders for visual embedding, but still needs weights pretrained on ImageNet-21K for initialization.
+Different from the previous work, we show such supervised initialization, pretrained object detectors or visual embedders are not necessary.
+While momentum distillation~\citep{li2021align} and image-text contrastive loss~\citep{li2021align,li2022blip} are shown effective in previous work, such techniques are orthogonal to our work and not included in our discussion.